aallorant/git-practice/README.md

-# this is a git repository
+# this a git repository